The Liouville theorem for a class of Fourier multipliers and its connection to coupling

 \subjclass[2010]{\emph{Primary:} 42B15; 35B53. \emph{Secondary:} 31C05, 35B10, 47G30, 60G51.}

 \keywords{Fourier multiplier; Liouville property; strong Liouville property; harmonic function; space-time harmonic function; L\'evy process; subordination; coupling}

-The classical Liouville property for the Laplace operator $\Delta := \sum_{k=1}^n \frac{\partial^2}{\partial x_k^2}$ on $\rn$ can be stated in the following way:
+The classical Liouville property for the Laplace operator $\Delta := \sum_{k=1}^n \frac{\partial^2}{\partial x_k^2}$ on $\mathds{R}^n$ can be stated in the following way:

-Of course, $\Delta f$ has to be interpreted in a suitable sense since $f$ lacks the regularity for a pointwise interpretation.
-Either one uses a mollifying argument based on convolution along with the fact that convolution and $\Delta$ commute or, as we do here, we understand $\Delta f$ as a Schwartz distribution, i.e.\ $\Delta f$ is defined as the continuous linear form $\phi\mapsto\scalp{f}{\Delta\phi}$ for any $\phi\in C_c^\infty(\rn)$ (the smooth functions with compact support) or $\phi\in \Scal(\rn)$ (the rapidly decreasing smooth functions).
+Of course, $\Delta f$ has to be interpreted in a suitable sense since $f$ lacks regularity for a pointwise interpretation.
+Either one uses a mollifying argument based on convolution along with the fact that convolution and $\Delta$ commute or, as we do here, understands $\Delta f$ as a Schwartz distribution, i.e.\ $\Delta f$ is defined as the continuous linear form $\phi\mapsto\scalp{f}{\Delta\phi}$ for any $\phi\in C_c^\infty(\mathds{R}^n)$ (the smooth functions with compact support) or $\phi\in \Scal(\mathds{R}^n)$ (the rapidly decreasing smooth functions).

-Recently, Alibaud \emph{et al.}~\cite{Ali-et-al20} and, independently, two of us \cite{BS21} gave proofs providing necessary and sufficient conditions ensuring the analogue of the Liouville property \eqref{eqn:0.1} for infinitesimal generators of L\'evy processes.
-The proof in \cite{Ali-et-al20} combines harmonic analysis and further methods from group theory, the approach in \cite{BS21} uses mainly probabilistic arguments; this proof also yields the strong Liouville property where, in the appropriate analogue to \eqref{eqn:0.1}, $f\in L^\infty(\rn)$ is relaxed to $f\geq 0$ and at most exponential growth at infinity.
+Recently, Alibaud \emph{et al.}~\cite{Ali-et-al20} and, independently, two of us \cite{BS21} gave proofs providing necessary and sufficient conditions ensuring an analogue of the Liouville property \eqref{eqn:0.1} for infinitesimal generators of L\'evy processes.
+The proof in \cite{Ali-et-al20} combines harmonic analysis and further methods from group theory, while the approach in \cite{BS21} uses mainly probabilistic arguments; the latter proof also yields the strong Liouville property where, in the appropriate analogue to \eqref{eqn:0.1}, $f\in L^\infty(\mathds{R}^n)$ is relaxed to $f\geq 0$ and at most exponential growth at infinity.
 Sufficient conditions for a \enquote{polynomial} Liouville property (if $f$ is polynomially bounded, then $f$ coincides a.e.\ with a polynomial) are due to K\"{u}hn \cite{K21}.

-In the present paper we give a very short and purely analytic proof for both the Liouville property and the polynomial Liouville property for L\'evy generators and -- as it turns out -- a much larger class of Fourier multiplier operators.
+In the present paper, we give a very short and purely analytic proof for both the Liouville property and the polynomial Liouville property for L\'evy generators and -- as it turns out -- a much larger class of Fourier multiplier operators.
 In fact, the necessary and sufficient condition for the Liouville property is that $\xi=0$ is the only zero of the multiplier $m(\xi)$.
 For generators of L\'evy processes we refine the strong Liouville result proved in \cite{BS21} and we establish a further probabilistic interpretation of the Liouville property for L\'evy generators in terms of coupling and space-time harmonic functions.